julienescueta/integer-service/README.md

 - Add a script to initialize `api` and `test` databases
 - Email, password, api_key and identifier is limited to 255 characters
+- Would like to clean-up data access layer so a single class provides all of the data store and retrieval.

 ## Help